JKourelis/Colab_Boltz-2/README.md

 ## License

-This implementation is released under the MIT License.
+This Colab interface implementation is released under the MIT License.
+The Boltz-2 model itself is governed by its own license terms - please refer to the [official Boltz repository](https://github.com/jwohlwend/boltz) for model licensing information.

 ## Related Resources